Asymptotic Expansion as Prior Knowledge in Deep Learning Method for high dimensional BSDEs: An application to Bergman's model

 \subsubsection{Call spread}

 We next study the terminal function $\Phi(X_T)=(X_T-K_1)^+-2(X_T-K_2)^+ \nn$ with $\{d=1, \mu=0.05, r=0.01, R=0.06, \sigma=0.2, T=0.25, K_1=95, K_2=105\}$.
 For this 1-dimensional example of call spread, there is no closed-form solution anymore.
-However, it is estimated as $Y_0=2.96\pm 0.01$ in Bender \& Steiner (2012)~\cite{Bender-Steiner} using the regression based Monte Carlo scheme \cite{Gobet-Lemor-Warin} improved by the martingale basis functions.
+However, it is estimated as $Y_0=2.96\pm 0.01$ in Bender \& Steiner (2012)~\cite{Bender-Steiner} using the regression based Monte Carlo scheme improved by the martingale basis functions.
 The numerical results are given in Figure~\ref{Fig-d1CSP}.
 A much quicker convergence and smaller loss function are observed as before.

 Finally, we provide the numerical results for a high dimensional setup with \bea \Phi(X_T)=\frac{1}{d}\sum_{i=1}^d \Bigl((X_T^i-K_1)^+-2(X_T^i-K_2)^+\Bigr), \nn \eea $\{d=30,(\mu^i)_{i=1}^d =0.05, r=0.01, R=0.06, (\sigma^i)_{i=1}^d=0.2, T=0.25, K_1=95, K_2=105\}$ and the same matrix $\rho$ with $\gamma=0.06$ given in the last subsection.
 The numerical comparison is given in Figure~\ref{Fig-d30CSP}.
 Probably due to the diversification effects, one observes the quicker convergence of the estimated $Y_0$ for both cases.
-However, the loss function is more than one magnitude smaller when AE is used as prior knowledge.
-Moreover, there remains a gap in estimated $Y_0$ between the two cases.
+However, the original deep BSDE solver without AE effectively ceases improvement where the loss function is more than one magnitude larger than the case with AE.
+It is likely that this is a cause of small gap in the estimated $Y_0$ given in the right-hand figure.

-\begin{remark} In the deep BSDE solver, one needs to set $\rm Yini$ which is the interval (say, $\rm Yini=[0.3,0.6]$ in the sample code given in \cite{Jentzen}) from which a set of $Y_0$'s are randomly sampled under the uniform distribution to start the very first stage of the learning process.
-When AE is not used as prior knowledge, we have observed that the choice of $\rm Yini$ does not affect the convergence speed meaningfully.
-However, when AE is used, the interval $\rm Yini$ set close to the true value produces significantly quicker convergence. \end{remark}